-In this course, students will expand their knowledge related to evidencebased practice.
-Students will be exposed?to meaningful clinical change, effect size, risk and odds ratios,?correlation, regression, and a variety of other research designs.
-Methods of critical appraisal and interprofessional collaboration related to research will also be reviewed.?
-This course further immerses students into their evidence-based project that allows them to apply the five steps of evidence-based project that was initiated in PT?720 with the intention of submitting it for dissemination to an external audience.
-Work on this project will continue throughout the following year.
+In this course, students will expand their knowledge related to evidence-based practice.
+Students will be exposed to meaningful clinical change, effect size, risk and odds ratios, correlation, regression, and a variety of other research designs.
+Methods of critical appraisal and interprofessional collaboration related to research will also be reviewed.
+This course further immerses students into their evidence-based project that allows them to apply the five steps of evidence-based practice.
+Students will continue to work on their evidence-based project that was initiated in PT720 with the intention of submitting it for dissemination to an external audience.
+Work on this project will continue throughout the following year..